 The essential 10 tips for first-time travelers to Morocco

 There are always 2 sides of the coin when visiting a country for the first time.
-Like most travellers, I choose to see the good, but sometimes it’s hard to miss the not so good things.
-On that note, I feel it only my duty to share these essential tips for first-time visitors to Morocco.
+Like most travelers, I choose to see the good, but sometimes it’s hard to miss the not so good things.
+On that note, I feel it my duty to share these essential tips for first-time visitors to Morocco.